The History of Tom Jones, a Foundling: Plot

-Tom grows into a vigorous and lusty yet honest and kind-hearted youth.
+Tom grows into a youth.
 He tends to be closer friends with the servants and gamekeepers than with members of the gentry.
 He is close friends with Black George, who is the gamekeeper.
-His first love is Molly, Black George's second daughter and a local beauty.
-She throws herself at Tom, who gets her pregnant and then feels obliged to offer her his protection.
-After some time, however, Tom finds out that Molly is somewhat promiscuous.
-He then falls in love with a neighbouring squire's lovely daughter, Sophia Western.
-Tom and Sophia confess their love for each other after Tom breaks his arm rescuing Sophia.
+His first love is Molly, Black George's second daughter.
+She throws herself at Tom, who then feels obliged to offer her his protection after learning that she is pregnant.
+However, Tom later realizes that Molly is somewhat promiscuous.
+He then falls in love with a neighbouring squire's daughter, Sophia Western.
+Tom and Sophia confess their love for each other after he breaks his arm rescuing her.
 Tom's status as a bastard causes Sophia's father and Allworthy to disapprove their love.
-This class friction gives Fielding an opportunity for biting social commentary.
-The inclusion of prostitution and sexual promiscuity in the plot was also novel for its time, and it was the foundation for criticism of the book's "lowness".

 Squire Allworthy falls ill and is convinced that he is dying.
 His family and servants gather around his bed as he disposes of his wealth.
-He gives a favourable amount of his wealth to Tom Jones, which displeases Master Blifil.
-Tom doesn't care about what he has been given, since his only concern is Allworthy's health.
-Allworthy's health improves, and we learn that he will live.
-At the same time, Mrs. Bridget Allworthy dies in London.
-Tom Jones is so excited that he begins to get drunk and gets into a fight with Master Blifil.
-Sophia wants to conceal her love for Tom, so she gives a majority of her attention to Blifil when the three of them are together.
+He gives a favourable amount of it to Tom, which displeases Master Blifil.
+Tom does not care about what he has been given, since his only concern is Allworthy's health.
+Allworthy's health improves and he learns that he will live.
+Tom is so excited that he gets drunk and eventually fights with Master Blifil.
+Meanwhile, Bridget dies in London.
+Wanting to conceal her love for Tom, Sophia gives a majority of her attention to Blifil when the three of them are together.
 This leads to Sophia's aunt, Mrs Western, believing that Sophia and Blifil are in love.
-Squire Western wants Sophia to marry Blifil in order to gain property from the Allworthy estate.
-Blifil learns of Sophia's true affection for Tom Jones and is angry.
-Blifil tells Allworthy that, on the day he almost died, Tom was out drinking and singing and celebrating his coming death.
+Squire Western wants Sophia to marry Blifil to gain property from the Allworthy estate.
+Blifil learns of Sophia's affection for Tom and is angry.
+Blifil tells Allworthy that, on the day he almost died, Tom was out drinking and celebrating his coming death.
 This leads Tom to be banished.